 Ohtani hits 33rd, but Haniger’s slam lifts M’s past Angels

-Shohei Ohtani became the sixth player to reach the upper deck of T-Mobile Park with a majestic blast for his 33rd homer, but Mitch Haniger’s two-out grand slam in the eighth inning lifted the Seattle Mariners over the Los Angeles Angels 7-3.
+Ohtani became the sixth player to reach the upper deck of T-Mobile Park with a towering blast for his 33rd homer, but Haniger’s two-out grand slam in the eighth inning lifted the Seattle Mariners over the Los Angeles Angels 7-3.

-Ohtani had the most memorable shot of the night.
-Haniger hit the most important.
+“He’s got that kind of power, that kind of talent,” Seattle manager Scott Servais said.
+“But at end of the day it’s only worth one, and (Hangier’s) was worth four.
+I liked (Haniger’s) a little bit better even if it didn’t go quite as far.”

 Haniger drove a 2-0 pitch from Jose Quintana (0-4) into the left-field bullpen to cap Seattle’s rally from a 3-0 deficit.
 Seattle kept the inning alive thanks to Jake Bauers hit and J.P.
 Crawford’s nine-pitch walk.

-The estimate seemed conservative based on the ball landing above the fifth row of seats before hitting a concrete wall and ricocheting back down into the lower levels.
+The ball landed above the fifth row of seats before hitting a concrete wall and ricocheting back down into the lower levels.
 It left the ballpark buzzing and his teammates — particularly Justin Upton — in disbelief in the Angels dugout.

+“I think that Statcast was wrong.
+I think that ball was well over 500 feet. ...
+I know we talk about Shohei all the time, but we’re not talking about them enough.
+It’s just incredible,” Angels starter Alex Cobb said.

 A few fans sitting alone in the 300 level who said they wanted a peaceful place to watch the game while looking at the Seattle skyline suddenly had to duck out of the way as Ohtani’s blast reached a rarified section of the ballpark.